 Exceptional Needs Activity Benefit$25

-In Saskatchewan, the date that you receive your payments is based on how you receive them.
-That said, the most common way to receive them now is through direct deposit, meaning that the money will be put directly into bank accounts on the agreed-upon dates.
-Here are the payment dates for 2024.
+In Saskatchewan, the date you receive your payments depends on how you receive them.
+That said, the most common way to receive them now is through direct deposit, meaning the money will be deposited into bank accounts on the agreed-upon dates.
+Here are the dates listed for 2026.
+Unlike some other benefits, these ones are issued monthly.

 MonthCheque Mail DateDirect Deposit Date

-As of right now, there’s no new information regarding the SAID program for 2025.
-The 2025 payment dates haven’t even been released yet.
-However, we should know more by mid-December.
+As of right now, there’s no new information regarding the SAID program for 2026.

 The Application Process

 When applying for SAID, it’s not as simple as just filling out an application.
-There are a few steps you need to take to get through the whole process.
+There are a few steps you need to take to complete the process.
 However, as you may have guessed, the process starts with filling out an application.

-You can fill out an application with SAID in one of three ways.
-You can apply online or visit the local Social Services Office, or you can call 1-877-567-7243.
+You can submit an application to SAID in one of three ways.
+You can apply online, visit the nearestl Social Services Office, or call 1-877-567-7243 and receive help from a case worker.
 Once you have completed this step, the program will require some information from you.
 This includes you:

 After this, you then have a total of 30 days to provide the following information: